yasinyagmur/Python_Assignments/README.md

 # Python_Assignments
-# This repo is made for python assignments
+# This repo is made for python assignments.